 Beyond these examples

-These snippets focus on specific IAM management approaches: incremental member addition (TaskIamMember), role-level member management (TaskIamBinding), and complete policy replacement (TaskIamPolicy).
-They’re intentionally minimal rather than full access control systems.
+These snippets focus on specific IAM management approaches: single-member grants, role-level member management, and full policy replacement.
+They’re intentionally minimal rather than complete access control configurations.

-The examples reference pre-existing infrastructure such as Dataplex tasks (identified by taskId, lake, location, project) and IAM principals (users, service accounts, groups).
-They focus on configuring permissions rather than provisioning the tasks themselves.
+The examples reference pre-existing infrastructure such as Dataplex tasks (identified by taskId, lake, location, and project).
+They focus on configuring IAM permissions rather than provisioning the tasks themselves.

 To keep things focused, common IAM patterns are omitted, including: